adriananders/Quix-Audio-Recorder-M4L/userguide/USERGUIDE.md

 <h4>Delay Compensation</h4>
 <img src="/img/21-delay-compensation.png" alt="Delay Compensation">
 To be used in conjunction with Seq recording method and "Measure" duration.<br>
-A workaround to a [known defect with Ableton Live's integration with Max](https://cycling74.com/forums/can-i-get-the-audio-buffer-size-of-live).<br>
+A workaround to a <a href="https://cycling74.com/forums/can-i-get-the-audio-buffer-size-of-live">known defect with Ableton Live's integration with Max</a>.<br>
 Delays the recording start and stop by the number of samples specified in the drop down, thus allowing for a clean perfect loop recording.

 <h4>Sample Type</h4>